unytics/bigfunctions/mosaic_example.md

 # Static BI

+!!! note ""

     This page showcases how we can do `static BI` inside a Mkdocs website.

-> 💡 by `static BI` we mean interactive vizualizations on top of parquet files
+    💡 *by `static BI` we mean interactive vizualizations on top of parquet files*

 ---